-This short documentary on the Netsilik Inuit shows life at the campsite.
-Children amuse themselves with makeshift toys.
-Women tend their children, make clothes, and repair the igloos.
-When the men return with their catch, everyone goes inside where work, story-telling and games occupy each one's time.
+In this episode, women watch over the children as they play, make clothes, and repair the igloos.
+When the men return with their catch, everyone goes inside where work, story-telling and games keep everyone busy.

 Please note that this is an archival film that makes use of the word “Eskimo,” an outdated and offensive term.
 While the origin of the word is a matter of some contention, it is no longer used in Canada.
 The term was formally rejected by the Inuit Circumpolar Council in 1980 and has subsequently not been in use at the NFB for decades.
 This film is therefore a time-capsule of a bygone era, presented in its original version.
 The NFB apologizes for the offence caused.